LiliaFramework/Lilia/docs/docs/information/installing_the_gamemode.md

 ## Installation Tutorial

-Lilia is a versatile roleplaying framework for Garry's Mod.
-This tutorial will guide you through installing Lilia on your Garry's Mod server, ensuring a smooth setup for your roleplaying environment.
+Lilia is a versatile roleplay framework for Garry's Mod.
+This tutorial guides you through installing Lilia on your server so you can create a stable roleplaying environment.

+> **Note**
+> Lilia runs beneath a roleplay schema.
+After installing Lilia, you must also install a schema and start your server using that schema's gamemode (for example, `+gamemode scprp`).

 ---

 ## Prerequisites

-Before you begin, ensure you have the following:
+Before you begin, make sure you have the following:

-- **A Working Garry's Mod Server:** Ensure your server is properly set up and running without issues.
+- **A Working Garry's Mod Server:** Make sure your server is set up and running without issues.
-- **Basic Knowledge of Server Administration:** Familiarity with managing a Garry's Mod server is beneficial.
+- **Basic Knowledge of Server Administration:** Familiarity with managing a Garry's Mod server is helpful.
-- **Command Line Proficiency:** Understanding the command line is necessary for certain installation steps.
+- **Command Line Proficiency:** You should be comfortable using the command line.
-- **Admin Menu:** We recommend using [SAM](https://www.gmodstore.com/market/view/sam) for enhanced administrative capabilities.
+- **Admin Menu:** We recommend [SAM](https://www.gmodstore.com/market/view/sam) for administrative tasks.
-- **Code Editor (optional):**

-  If you do not already have one, it is highly recommended to use a code editor to develop your scripts.
+- **Code Editor (optional):** If you don't already have one, a code editor makes development easier.
 Recommended editors include:

   1. [Visual Studio Code](https://code.visualstudio.com/)
   2. [Notepad++](https://notepad-plus-plus.org/)